evkx/evkx.github.io/content/models/porsche/macan/Macan_4/_index.md

 You can choose between two sound systems for the Porsche Macan 4:

-- ** BOSE® Surround Sound System:**: Features 14 speakers and delivers a maximum output of 710 watts.
+- ** BOSE® Surround Sound System:** Features 14 speakers and delivers a maximum output of 710 watts.
-- ** Burmester® 3D High-End Surround Sound System:**: Features 21 speakers and delivers a maximum output of 1470 watts.
+- ** Burmester® 3D High-End Surround Sound System:** Features 21 speakers and delivers a maximum output of 1470 watts.

 Additionally, the model includes 2 USB-C connections as standard.
 As an option, you can get additional 2 USB-C connections.